victoriacabreragreco/victoriacabreragreco/README.md

-- 👋 Hi, I’m Victoria
+- 👋 Hi, I’m Victoria, a System Engineer
 - 👀 I’m interested to get deeper into the Data Science world and work in that.
 - 🌱 I’m currently doing a Master's degree in Data Science and Big Data.
 - 💞️ I’m looking to collaborate on a project to start applying my knowledge and growing in this exciting world.